texttics/texttics-site/readme.md

 * **Unicode Tag Smuggling:** Covered by the **Protocol Smuggler** engine.
 * **Homoglyph Phishing:** Covered by the **Skeleton Drift** metric.
 * **Invisible NMT Attacks:** Covered by the **Fracture Scanner** and **Ghost Scanner** (Visual Redaction).

-**Result:** The tool now effectively immunizes the user against the entire known spectrum of structural text attacks described in the current security literature (2024-2025).